-The plan is a requirement under the Local Government Act 2009.
-It captures the community's vision and hopes for the future of the region.
+The plan captures the community's vision and hopes for the future of the region.
 It can also be used as a guide for all other planning processes for council.

 It was clear during the process that the community wanted the Sunshine Coast to become Australia’s most sustainable region.
 The plan will be carefully considered by all decision-makers of the future.

 To become more sustainable, there is a need to:

 - protect the region's precious natural assets and lifestyle

 - create employment opportunities

 - seize new opportunities as they arise.

 It will develop plans and actions to achieve the goals outlined in the Community Plan.

 The first stage of the plan was to study public consultations [PDF 271KB] from the last seven years including:

 - feedback from the 2009 Our Place Our Future consultations